What are financial goals examples? What are the three types of financial goals that will benefit you?

 The New Year is upon us and you’re ready to set financial goals.
 All you know for sure is that you want to save more, pay off credit card debt or student loans, and maybe get rich.
 Maybe you even set a new year’s resolution to do just that.

-Or at least finally afford those big purchases and major investments you’ve always wanted, mainly new car, fancy vacation, home your own, college degree or retirement.
+Or at least finally afford those big purchases and major investments you’ve always wanted, mainly a new car, fancy vacation, home your own, college degree, or retirement.

-Your very first step towards financial freedom and independence in 2020 is to set the right financial goals for you that balance your long, medium and short term financial needs.
+Your very first step towards financial freedom and independence in 2023 is to set the right financial goals for you that balance your long, medium, and short-term financial needs.

 What are financial goals examples?